llllllllll/c-extension-tutorial/tutorial/source/appendix.rst

    Type of the functions used to implement most Python callables in C. Functions of this type take two :c:type:`PyObject*` parameters and return one such value.
-If the return value is ``NULL``, an exception shall have been set.
-If not ``NULL``, the return value is interpreted as the return value of the function as exposed in Python.
+If the return value is :c:data:`NULL`, an exception shall have been set.
+If not :c:data:`NULL`, the return value is interpreted as the return value of the function as exposed in Python.
 The function must return a new reference.

 ``PyModuleDef``
 ~~~~~~~~~~~~~~~